 No, Playa Salinita has no hookups.
 Expect to be dry camping or boondocking when you visit.
 Here’s how we prepare for dry camping on the beach.

 Unlike Santispac, there are no amenities (not even an emergency dump station), and we didn’t see any vendors come through to sell produce or pastries or offer to top up water.
-This beach by the Loreto airport is much quieter than any other beach we’ve been to, so it’s probably not worth the drive for vendors to make the trip from town, as short as that drive is.
+This beach by the Loreto Airport is much quieter than any other beach we’ve been to, so it’s probably not worth the drive for vendors to make the trip from town, as short as that drive is.

 Are there restaurants or restrooms at Playa Salinita?